simonrho/jcnr-in-aws-demo/README.md

 ```

 This script will apply the JCNR secrets and add the `key1=jcnr` label to your EKS worker nodes.

-**NOTE:** A daemonset service (`dpdk-env-setup`) is installed during the Terraform setup to prepare the DPDK running environment for JCNR.
-This service targets specific worker nodes with a particular tag/label.
-You can customize this in the Terraform code.
-The tag/label value is also used for JCNR helm chart installation, located in the `values.yaml` within the JCNR helm charts.

-For sample JCNR Junos configurations and workload configurations, refer to the config directories under config-east and config-west directory.

  ### 6. Setting up JCNR Secrets